 A career conversation with ITCILO Programme Manager Snehal Soneji

 In the midst of an early autumn morning at work, the new Programme Manager of the Employment Policy Analysis Programme shared his first impressions of the International Training Centre of the ILO.
-Snehal Soneji originated from India and has extensive international experience from working in the dairy industry to directing NGOs.
+Snehal Soneji originates from India and has extensive international experience from working in the dairy industry to directing NGOs.

 For the past six years Snehal worked as the director at an NGO in Bangladesh and the Philippines before moving to the ILO to head one of the largest skills projects that is currently being implemented throughout the European Union.
 He joined the ITCILO team this past September, bringing a unique perspective and valuable skill set.